Pravesh-Sudha/100-Days-of-Code/README.md

 - Connecting both container in a docker network
 - Pushing the images on DockerHub

+### Day 64: 2-Tier Application Deployment Series Ep-3
+- What is KubeAdm?
+- Kubernetes Architecture
+- Installation and Setup
+- Configuring Aws ec2 instance of Master and Worker node

 ... continue updating log for each day ..._

 ## Connect